xjtu-enre/TSE2025SemArc/README.md

 - **labeled**: This folder includes the datasets created by us, where the ground-truth architecture has been manually labeled and validated.
 These datasets are designed to cover a wide range of system sizes and programming languages, ensuring a diverse set of examples.

 ## semantic_analysis
 This module utilizes Large Language Models (LLMs) to identify both code semantics and architectural semantics within the project.
-The analysis results are automatically saved into two JSON files, which are named after the project as follows:
+Before use this you should setup **API_KEY** in **config.py** The analysis results are automatically saved into two JSON files, which are named after the project as follows:

 - **[project name]_ArchSem.json**: This file contains the architectural semantics identified in the project.
 - **[project name]_CodeSem.json**: This file contains the code semantics identified in the project.